Vakkom

-Vakkom is a area of Trivandrum Metropolitan Area near Kadakkavoor in Thiruvananthapuram district of Kerala, India.
+Vakkom is an area of the Thiruvananthapuram Metropolitan Area near Kadakkavoor in the Thiruvananthapuram district of Kerala, India.
 It is 35 km north of Thiruvananthapuram, the state capital.
-Vakkom panchayat is surrounded by back waters (Kayal).
-Neighbouring panchayats are Anjengo, Kadakkavoor, Vettoor, Cherunniyoor and Manampoor.
+Vakkom Panchayat is surrounded by backwaters Anjuthengu kayal.
+It has panayilkadavu bridge a famous tourist attraction.Neighbouring panchayats are Anjengo, Kadakkavoor, Vettoor, Cherunniyoor and Manampoor.
 The towns within 9 km are Varkala and Attingal.
-The nearest airport is Trivandrum International Airport and Kadakkavoor (1 km) is the nearest railway station.
+The nearest airport is Thiruvananthapuram International Airport and Kadakkavoor (1 km) is the nearest railway station.

 The total area of Vakkom is 5.06 km2.

 At the 2011 India census, Vakkom had a population of 19,267 with 8,319 males and 10,948 females.